+61 400 173 900 info@megmongolia.com

 • Transport (Tour Distance covered - 1700 km)

-• Accommodation at family run ger camps
+• Accommodation at family run guest house and nomadic family ger camps

 • 3 Meals a day (Breakfast-5 Lunch-6 Dinner-5)

-• Entrance Fees/Local Taxes
+• Entrance fees/Local Taxes

-• Horse & Camel riding 1 hour each
+• Horse riding 1 hour

 • Mineral water/Tea/coffee